Paperback-iOS/website/src/privacy-policy.md

 We use the information we collect or receive:

--   **To facilitate account creation and logon process.** If you choose to link your account with us to a third party account (such as your Google or Facebook account), we use the information you allowed us to collect from those third parties to facilitate account creation and logon process for the performance of the contract.
+-   **To facilitate account creation and logon process.** If you choose to link your account with us to a third-party account (such as your Google or Facebook account), we use the information you allowed us to collect from those third parties to facilitate account creation and logon process for the performance of the contract.
 See the section below headed "[5.
 How do we handle your social logins?](#_5-how-do-we-handle-your-social-logins)" for further information.
 -   **To enforce our terms, conditions and policies for Business Purposes, Legal Reasons and Contractual.**
 -   **To respond to legal requests and prevent harm.** If we receive a subpoena or other legal request, we may need to inspect the data we hold to determine how to respond.
 -   **To manage user accounts**.
 We may use your information for the purposes of managing our account and keeping it in working order.